sleepymalc/pbb.wtf/content/posts/How2TypeFast/index.md

 > If you have read the post about [VSCode-LaTeX-Inkscape](./VSCode-LaTeX-Inkscape) and are still wondering how I can typeset these [notes](./Notes) in class, here it is: this is my only secret left.

-Before walking through my key remaps one by one, I want to give you the mentality you should have when adapting my settings: Your hand should move **as little as possible**.
-You might already heard this multiple times, but you should bring this to an **extreme**, i.e., staying your hand on the main row (i.e., right index finger on `f`, left index finger on `j`) is the *bare minimum* you should achieve.
-Let me ask you:
+Before walking through my key remaps one by one, I want to give you the mentality you should have when adapting my settings: Your hands should move **as little as possible**.
+You might already hear this multiple times, but you should bring this to an **extreme**, i.e., staying your hand on the main row (i.e., right index finger on `f`, left index finger on `j`) is the *bare minimum* you should achieve.

+Let me ask you: *How do you typically delete a character?* If you

-<p style="text-align: center;"> How do you typically delete a character?
-Do you use <code>delete</code> (<code>backspace</code>) with your right little finger traveling across 2 columns and 2 rows? </p>
+<p style="text-align: center;"> use <code>delete</code> (<code>backspace</code>) with your right little finger traveling across 2 columns and 2 rows, </p>

-If the answer is yes, then you should keep reading.
+then you should keep reading.

 ### Tool matters

 First thing first, please get yourself a good keyboard.
 I use [HHKB](https://happyhackingkb.com/) Professional Hybrid Type-S personally.
 It's fast, elegant, and customizable.[^1]

 [^1]: If you're interested in [HHKB](https://happyhackingkb.com/) and want to learn more, see [hhkb.io](https://hhkb.io).

+## Arrow Keys

+## Escape, Left and Right Shift